 As for amaranth and buckwheat, quinoa (pronounced ‘keen-wah’) fits within the ‘pseudo-cereal’ group as it is not part of the Poaceae botanical family, in which ‘true’ grains belong.
 It’s loosely grouped as a ‘pseudo-cereal’ with other grains as it’s nutritionally similar and used in similar ways to ‘true’ grains.

 Quinoa originates from the Andes, where it has long been cultivated by the Inca people.
-It is a small, typically light-colored round grain (although it also available in other colours including red, purple and black – which are higher in antioxidants), similar in appearance to sesame seeds.
+It is a small, typically light-coloured round grain (although it also available in other colours including red, purple and black), similar in appearance to sesame seeds.

 Nutrition credentials of quinoa: